strapdata/elassandra-operator/docs/source/multi-dc.rst

 Key points:

-* The storageClass must exist in your Kubernetes cluster.
+* The storageClass must exist in your Kubernetes cluster, default is the default storage class on Microsoft Azure.
 * Because ``hostNetwork`` is enabled, you need to properly choose TCP ports to avoid conflict on the Kubernetes nodes.
 * The env variable **TRAEFIK_FQDN** must be the public FQDN of your traefik deployment, traefik-kube1.$DNS_DOMAIN in our example.